-WHO: GPI is being built by a consortium of U.S. and Canadian institutions, funded by the Gemini Observatory, which is an international partnership comprising the U.S.A., U.K., Canada, Australia, Argentina, Brazil & Chile.
-The GPIES campaign is funded by NSF, NASA, the University of California and the Laboratory Directed Research and Development funding at the Lawrence LIvermore National Laboratory.
+GPI has been built by a consortium of U.S. and Canadian institutions, funded by the Gemini Observatory, which is an international partnership comprising the U.S.A., U.K., Canada, Australia, Argentina, Brazil & Chile.
+The GPIES campaign is partially funded by NSF, NASA, the University of California and the Laboratory Directed Research and Development funding at the Lawrence Livermore National Laboratory.

-WHERE: Initial deployment at Gemini South, a telescope with an 8-meter diameter mirror located on Cerro Pachon (Chilean Andes) at an altitude of 2,715 meters (9,000 feet).
-Later, GPI may also be used at the twin facility Gemini North, which is located on Mauna Kea, Hawaii.
+Initial deployment of GPI was at Gemini South, a telescope with an 8-meter diameter mirror located on Cerro Pachon (Chilean Andes) at an altitude of 2,715 meters (9,000 feet).
+In the spring of 2022, GPI was transferred from Gemini South to its temporary home at the University of Notre Dame.
+At Notre Dame, GPI will undergo a series of upgrades which will transform it into GPI 2.0.
+After the upgrades have taken place, GPI 2.0 will be housed at Gemini North (Gemini South’s twin), which is located on Mauna Kea, Hawaii.

-WHY: GPI will detect DIRECTLY the light from an extrasolar planet to determine its mass and composition, with an ultimate goal of determining the nature of our own planetary system.
-More than 800 extrasolar planets are now known, but mostly through indirect Doppler techniques that indicate the planet’s mass and orbit.
-If we can directly pick out a planet from the star’s glare, we can use spectroscopy to measure the planet’s size, temperature, gravity, and even the composition of its atmosphere.
-By targeting many stars we will understand how common or unusual our own planetary system may be.
+GPI directly detects the light from an extrasolar planet to determine its mass and composition, with an ultimate goal of determining the nature of our own planetary system.
+Over 5,000 extrasolar planets have been confirmed to date (May 2022), but most of these detections come from transit events (79%), where the exoplanet passes in front of its host star as seen from Earth.
+The transit method can measure the planet’s size and orbit, and detections that come from the direct Doppler (18%) technique can measure the planet’s mass and orbit.
+But with GPI, we can directly pick out a planet from the star’s glare, and then use spectroscopy to measure the planet’s size, temperature, gravity, and even the composition of its atmosphere.
+GPIES uses the GPI instrument to target many stars in hopes of understanding how common – or uncommon – our own planetary system may be.